Hello and welcome to The Spelt Kitchen!

 During the week, I eat a fairly low fat, low sugar diet with little bread but at the weekend?
 Well, it’s a free for all.
 Seriously, life’s just about balance.
 The most important thing for me throughout The Culinary Jumble and now my new blog, is not necessarily the amount of sugar something has, but the fact that is made from scratch.

 I bake my bread with a bread machine.
 I am pretty sure the recipes can be adapted to make by hand but unfortunately, I can’t guarantee the results.
 Although I did convert ingredients from grams to cups for The Culinary Jumble, I used online sources for conversion and never felt totally comfortable with that.
 My advice to anyone making anything from scratch, especially baking cakes and cookies, is to use scales.

 Not all recipes will include spelt flour.
-I am bringing over some favourites from The Culinary Jumble that are gluten free, candy or main meals.
+I am bringing over some favourites from The Culinary Jumble that are candy or main meals.
 It seems a shame to get rid of recipes that people really enjoy reading.
 However, I will not be using anything other than spelt flour in my cakes, pastry and bread.

 I am converting all recipes to Swedish as we speak – the Swedes use spelt more than the UK and US.
 Jag kommer att skriva alla mina recept på svenska.
 Jag ska göra mitt bästa att skriva rätt på svenska men absolut kommer jag att göra fel.
 Ha lite tålamod med mig men om det finns någonting ni inte förstår eller mina instruktioner låter fel, skulle jag uppskatta mycket om ni hör av er.